Facebook Tips & Strategies

 Why Your Ad Account's Time Zone is a Big Deal

 • Reporting Data: Every metric - from impressions and clicks to conversions - is logged based on your account's time zone.
 If your business is in New York (EST) but your ad account is accidentally set to Pacific Time (PST), your "daily" reports will be off by three hours.
-This means your end-of-day data won't line up with your actual business day, making it difficult to analyze performance accurately, especially for time-sensitive campaigns.
+This means your end-of-day data won't align with your actual business day, making it difficult to analyze performance accurately, especially for time-sensitive campaigns.

 Common Reasons You Need to Change a Time Zone